 For watershed planning purposes, Brazos County is located in the Lower Brazos Planning Region which covers an area of over 23,000 square miles, 43 counties, and 193 municipalities.
 The Lower Brazos Planning Region boundary is determined by the hydrologic characteristics of the Lower Brazos River basin and intersects with several counties and jurisdictions.
 The City of Bryan is located between two major rivers, the Brazos River and the Navasota River, and has an average elevation of 361ft.
-The drainage system divides the City in half, with creeks draining the land west to the Brazos and east toward the Navasota.
+The drainage system divides the City, with creeks draining the land west to the Brazos and east toward the Navasota.
 The creek systems are in turn surrounded by their own smaller drainage basins.
+The USGS measures watersheds based on surface hydrologic features measured by a hierarchical hydrologic unit code (HUC) system; the smallest unit is HUC-12, which represents sub-watersheds, shown for the City of Bryan area in Figure 3.5.